utahplt/ifT-benchmark/README.md

 define f(x: String | Number | Boolean) -> Number:
     if x is String:
         if x is Number:
-            return x + 1 // type of x is empty / bottom type, thus not allowing any operation
+            return x + 1 // type of x is empty type, thus not allowing any operation
         else:
             return 0
     else: